ajlennon/chomsky-nuremburg-analysis/_reports/EXECUTIVE_SUMMARY.md

 ---

-### 5. Tokyo Trials - General Yamashita 🔍 NOT FOUND
+### 5. Tokyo Trials Claims - OUT OF SCOPE

-**What Chomsky Says:**
-General Yamashita was hanged for atrocities committed by troops he had no contact with.

-**What We Found:**
+**Note:** Claims relating to Tokyo Trials (including General Yamashita and Justice Pal's dissent) are **out of scope** for this analysis.
+This work focuses exclusively on Nuremberg Trials claims.

-- **Important Discovery:** The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents
+The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
+While Chomsky's essay discusses Tokyo Trials, those claims are not reviewed in this analysis.
-- While the collection mentions "Tokyo Trials" in some Nuremberg documents (74 search results), these are just references, not actual Tokyo Trial materials
-- Yamashita is mentioned in 33 Nuremberg documents, but these are references, not the actual Tokyo Trial case documents
-- Tokyo Trials documents would need to be searched in other repositories (e.g., Library of Congress, National Archives, or published sources)
-- Historical sources confirm Yamashita was executed

-**Why It Matters:**
-This case established "command responsibility" - leaders responsible for their troops' actions.

----

-### 6. Justice Pal's Dissent 🔍 NOT FOUND

-**What Chomsky Says:**
-An Indian judge (Pal) wrote a 700-page dissent saying the atom bombs were comparable to Nazi crimes.

-**What We Found:**
-- **Important Discovery:** The Harvard collection contains **zero documents** mentioning Radhabinod Pal
-- The Harvard Law School Library's Nuremberg Trials Project is **Nuremberg-only** - it does not contain Tokyo Trials documents
-- Pal's dissent would be in Tokyo Trial materials, which are not part of this collection
-- Chomsky mentions Pal's dissent is in Harvard Law Library - this may refer to physical holdings not digitized in the online collection, or may require checking other Harvard collections
-- Historical sources confirm Pal wrote a dissent

-**Why It Matters:**
-A judge at the trials compared Allied actions (atom bombs) to Nazi crimes.

 ---